ongzhaoqian/WID3010-JunoAssist/README.md

 http://localhost:8000/api/ai/status
 ```

-To test speech output independently from STT and intent classification, start ROS and the backend in ROS mode, then run either command:
+To test speech output independently from speech-to-text and intent classification, start ROS and the backend in ROS mode, then run either command:

 ```bash
 rosrun language_pkg tts_test_publisher.py "Hello, I am JUNO and my speech output is working."